khulnasoft/remote-cache/packages/remote-rush/README.md

 rush build (1.73 seconds)
 ```

-## Add remote caching with Vercel
+## Add remote caching with Khulnasoft

-Let's assume you already have a Vercel Account.
-For the rest of the guide you will need a Vercel Access Token and your team ID or team slug.
-You can create a vercel access token in your [account settings](https://vercel.com/account/tokens).
+Let's assume you already have a Khulnasoft Account.
+For the rest of the guide you will need a Khulnasoft Access Token and your team ID or team slug.
+You can create a khulnasoft access token in your [account settings](https://khulnasoft.com/account/tokens).
 Your team ID can be found under your team settings page.

-Have those handy as we'll need them to authorize your monorepo to Vercel's Remote Cache.
+Have those handy as we'll need them to authorize your monorepo to Khulnasoft's Remote Cache.

-### Download and install the @vercel/remote-rush plugin
+### Download and install the @khulnasoft/remote-rush plugin

-Vercel's Remote Cache on Rush is enabled using the `@vercel/remote-rush` plugin.
+Khulnasoft's Remote Cache on Rush is enabled using the `@khulnasoft/remote-rush` plugin.
 Install this plugin using Rush's [autoinstaller](https://rushjs.io/pages/maintainer/using_rush_plugins/).

 ```sh
 rush init-autoinstaller --name rush-plugins
 ```

 This creates a new npm package in `common/autoinstallers/rush-plugins`.
-Add `@vercel/remote-rush` as a dependency to this `package.json`.
+Add `@khulnasoft/remote-rush` as a dependency to this `package.json`.

 ```jsonc
 {